Remote development over SSH

 Note: Your Linux VM can be hosted anywhere - on your local host, on premise, in Azure, or in any other cloud, as long as the chosen Linux distribution meets these prerequisites.

-To get started, you need to have done the following:
+To get started, you need to have done the following steps:

 - Install an OpenSSH compatible SSH client (PuTTY is not supported).